 America's financial sector is dominated by men.
-If we look at the securities and investment banking industries, fewer than one-in-five executive officers or managers is a woman.
+If we look at the securities and investment banking industries, fewer than 1 in 5 executive officers or managers is a woman.
 At Fortune 500 companies, women hold just 17 percent of the seats on boards.
 And of those 500 companies, only 23 have a female CEO.

 STEVE INSKEEP, HOST:

 GREENE: As part of our series on women and wealth, we wanted to learn what this former CEO observed about gender and money on Wall Street.
-Krawcheck told us she often turns to research, which suggests that a diverse group tends to make different decisions than, for instance, a group of male, Ivy League educated quantitative analysts - or quants.
+Krawcheck told us that she often turns to research, which suggests that a diverse group tends to make different decisions than, for instance, a group of male, Ivy League-educated quantitative analysts - or quants.

 SALLIE KRAWCHECK: Those are smart people.
-But adding one more Ivy League educated math quant into a room, will that help a team be more efficient, be more productive, be more successful?
-And the answer's no. And so there is something inherent in diversity of thinking, of experience, and of background and of indeed, of skin color and of gender.
-There's something about that diversity that leads to innovation, better returns, lower risk.
-And for women in particular, a recent piece of research showed, on average, when men enter a negotiation, they're focused on coming out the other side winning.
+But adding one more Ivy League-educated math quant into a room, will that help a team be more efficient, be more productive, be more successful?
+And the answer's no. And so there is something inherent in diversity of thinking, of experience and of background and indeed, of skin color and of gender.
+There is something about that diversity that leads to innovation, better returns, lower risk.
+And for women in particular, a recent piece of research showed on average, when men enter a negotiation, they're focused on coming out the other side winning.
 And when women enter a negotiation, they're more focused on coming out the other side with the relationship intact.

 GREENE: Well, take me into a specific case.

-GREENE: Has there ever been a really big, important financial deal that was brought together?
+GREENE: Has there ever been a really big, important financial deal that was brought together by two women?

 GREENE: Sallie Krawcheck is trying to get more women into senior roles on Wall Street and in other industries.
 She's invested in a networking enterprise bringing together high-profile women in business.
 It's called 85 Broads.
 The name refers to the address of Goldman Sachs - 85 Broad Street in Manhattan.
 That's where the women who started the group worked in the late 1990s.
 Eighty-five Broads is considering a name change now that it has some 30,000 members in industries ranging from investment banking to marketing and law.
 We asked Sallie Krawcheck why women need this professional group.